taylortn/Azure-Kubernetes-Bootcamp/00-Azure-Fundamentals-AZ900/README.md

 This setup represents the foundation of cloud infrastructure used in enterprise environments for hosting applications and storing data.

 ---

+## Additional Configuration

+- Connected to VM via SSH (port 22)
+- Installed and configured NGINX web server
+- Opened port 80 in the Network Security Group to allow HTTP traffic
+- Verified web server accessibility via public IP

+---

+## Troubleshooting

+- Initial connection to the web server failed due to port 80 being closed
+- Resolved by adding an inbound rule in NSG to allow HTTP (port 80)

+---

+## Cost Management

+- VM was stopped and deallocated after use to prevent compute charges
+- Learned the difference between "Stopped" and "Stopped (Deallocated)" states

 ## Next Steps
 - Add screenshots of deployed resources